JCSDA-internal/ioda-converters/src/bufr/README.md

 * `group_by_variable` _(optional)_ String value that defines the name of the variable to group observations by.
 If this field is missing then observations will not be grouped.
+* `subsets` _(optional)_ List of subsets that you want to process.
+If the field is not present then all subsets will be processed in accordance with the query definitions.
 * `variables`
   * **keys** are arbitrary strings (anything you want).
 They can be referenced in the ioda section.
   * **values** (One of these types):